fogfish/typhoon/README.md

 ### Key Features and Functionality

-Informed by Mike Bostock's presentation on [Time Series Visualization with Cubism.js](https://bost.ocks.org/mike/cubism/intro/#0), Typhoon captures infrastructure-, protocol- and application-related latencies and visualizes them.
-This helps you to make quick decisions on optimal software configuration, the number of servers and concurrent connections you need, and other short-term considerations.
-Long-term, it helps inform your decisions on developing and extending your data and service architecture, technology choice, runtime environment, etc. The tools defines methods for controlling that the actual end-to-end latency is fulfilling the requirements, and also to specify emergency actions when systems are overloaded or technical faults occur.
+Typhoon uses [Cubism.js](https://bost.ocks.org/mike/cubism/intro/#0) to capture and visualize infrastructure-, protocol- and application-related latencies experienced by a given SUT.
+The visualizations help you to make quick decisions on optimal software configuration, the number of servers and concurrent connections you need, and other short-term considerations.
+Long-term, they can inform how you develop and extend your data and service architecture, choose new technologies, etc.

+Typhoon also:
+ - uses peer-to-peer clustering, based on consistent hashing, to assemble and orchestrate load toward SUT.
+This helps your system deal with possible network failures, and provides high availability for synthetic load and telemetry collections.
+- defines methods for controlling that actual end-to-end latencies fulfill your requirements.
+- specifies emergency actions when systems are overloaded or technical faults occur.
-- Scales up to dozens of individual nodes hosted in any cloud environment
+- scales up to dozens of individual nodes hosted in any cloud environment.
-- Offers a REST interface for building, defining and spawning workload scenarios
+- offers a REST interface for building, defining and spawning workload scenarios.
-- Approximates network delay, round-trip time, TLS handshakes, Time to First Byte and Time to Meaningful Response
+- approximates network delay, round-trip time, TLS handshakes, Time to First Byte and Time to Meaningful Response.
-- Evaluates protocol overhead by approximating packet metrics
+- evaluates protocol overhead by approximating packet metrics.
-- Estimates application performance
+- estimates application performance.
-- Validates system performance and scalability while spawning a huge number of concurrent sessions
+- validates system performance and scalability while spawning a huge number of concurrent sessions.
+- reflects optimistic replication in its design.

 ### Inspiration